innovation-lab-prague/booking/README.md

-**Important Note**:
+**Important Notes**:

+- Booking is cancelled is you don't come within 10 minutes after start of Your booking!
-In case booking extends outside of business hours, You need to create ticket for extra Cleaning http://sappip.deutsche-boerse.de/irj/portal/FM
+- In case booking extends outside of business hours, You need to create ticket for extra Cleaning http://sappip.deutsche-boerse.de/irj/portal/FM

 # Innovation Lab Booking list